-- border-box places the image in the upper-left corner of the area assigned to the border (top-left in Figure 8-10). - padding-box places the image in the upper-left corner of the area assigned to the padding (top-middle in Figure 8-10).
-This is normally where a browser places a background image. - content-box places the image in the upper-right corner of the area assigned to the content (top-right in Figure 8-10).
+- padding-box places the image in the upper-left corner of the area assigned to the padding (top-middle in Figure 8-11).
+This is normally where a browser places a background image. - content-box places the image in the upper-left corner of the area assigned to the content (top-right in Figure 8-11).